Happy Endings season 1: Episodes

 The first season aired out of order.
-The list below is ordered by the production order which restores the chronology of the storyline.
 The series’ first season was presented in its proper production order on the season one DVD, was presented in broadcast order when it appeared on Hulu, and was presented in production order when it appeared on HBOMax.

 Production

 On January 19, 2010, ABC green-lit the pilot episode, which was written by David Caspe and directed by Anthony Russo and Joe Russo.
 The show is from production companies Sony Pictures Television, ABC Studios, and executive producer Jamie Tarses' FanFare Productions.
 Executive producers are Jamie Tarses, Jonathan Groff and The Russo Brothers.

 Casting announcements began in February 2010, with Damon Wayans, Jr. first cast as Brad, Jane's husband who does whatever she says.
 Next to join the series was Casey Wilson as Penny, the group's desperate and single friend.
 Eliza Coupe and Adam Pally shortly joined that cast, with Coupe playing Jane, Alex's control freak sister who is married to Brad, and Pally playing Max, Dave's close friend and roommate.
 Elisha Cuthbert later joined the cast as Alex, Dave's ex-fiancé who leaves him at the altar.
 Zachary Knighton was last actor to be cast as the newly single Dave.

 The pilot was ordered to series on May 13, 2010, as a mid-season entry in the 2010–11 United States network television schedule.

 ABC originally aired the episodes out of production order, affecting the continuity of the show.
 For example, Dave owns a food truck in the third episode to be aired, Your Couples Friends & Neighbors, though he doesn't get into the food truck business until the seventh episode to be aired, Dave of the Dead.
 The DVD release puts the episodes back into their intended order.